roku674/roku674/README.md

 <img src="https://cdn.georgiasouthern.edu/logos/eGSlogo.png"/>
 <br></br>
 <p>
    I'm a Georgia Southern Alumnus, but i'm always learning Via LinkedIn Learning.
+Most of my work is on private or for corporations, which are also private.
 If your business takes card payments and is looking to save money PLEASE reach out!
    <br></br>
    Industry Experience:
    <ul>